River Eden, Cumbria

-The River Eden is a river that flows through the Eden District of Cumbria, England, on its way to the Solway Firth.
+The River Eden is a river that flows through Cumbria, England.
+It rises on Black Fell Moss, near the village of Outhgill, and runs in a generally north-westerly direction through the Vale of Eden and Solway Plain before reaching the sea at the Solway Firth.

 Etymology

 The river was known to the Romans as the Itouna, as recorded by the Greek geographer Claudius Ptolemaeus (Ptolemy) in the 2nd century AD.
 This name derives from the Celtic word ituna, meaning water, or rushing.
-Thus there is no relation to the biblical Garden of Eden.
+Thus, there is no relation to the biblical Garden of Eden.

 Course of river

 The Eden rises in Black Fell Moss, Mallerstang, on the high ground between High Seat, Yorkshire Dales and Hugh Seat.
-Here it forms the boundary between the counties of Cumbria and North Yorkshire.
+Here it forms the boundary between the counties of Cumbria and North Yorkshire; the river gave its name to the former Eden district of Cumbria.
 Two other rivers arise in the same peat bogs here, within a kilometre of each other: the River Swale and River Ure.

 It starts life as Red Gill Beck, then becomes Hell Gill Beck, before turning north and joining with Ais Gill Beck to become the River Eden.
 (Hell Gill Force, just before it meets Ais Gill Beck, is the highest waterfall along its journey to the sea).

 The steep-sided dale of Mallerstang later opens out to become the Vale of Eden.
 The river flows through Kirkby Stephen and Appleby-in-Westmorland, and receives the water of many becks flowing off the Pennines to the east, and longer rivers from the Lake District off to the west, including the River Lyvennet, River Leith and River Eamont, which arrives via Ullswater and Penrith.